From a creative individual to multi-billion dollar companies: everyone needs an icon or symbol to represent their brand.

 - Step 8: Improve (Optional) (Hard)

 There are dozens of high-quality design tools available for all operating systems including personal computers as well as tablets and smartphones.
 A desktop/laptop will be the best thing to start designing a logo.
 There are many great laptops & ultrabooks, like LG Gram 17, MacBook Pro, available for graphic artists right now and more are coming.
 There are several reasons why desktop or laptop PCs should be preferred over tablets/mobiles in a designing process.

 - PCs are wide enough to put your content in one place.

 - Multitasking is easier on PC.
 This helps research & resource finding easy during a design work.

 - The variety, number and the quality of designing apps for desktop/laptop are greater than those available for the smartphones and tablets.

 - A PC is usually faster than a handheld device and has better processing.

 As far as premium tools are concerned Adobe Illustrator & CorelDRAW are at the top for logo designing.
 Loaded with limitless features, these cost too much for a starter project.
 For free use, Inkscape is the best.
 But wait, free doesn’t mean it’s any less to those premium tools like Illustrator and CorelDraw.
 Made in years of community collaboration and loaded with features, Inkscape stands far-far ahead of its competitors.
 In other words, it has no free logo making replacement available yet.
-Despite of being low in installation size, Inkscape beats Illustrator and DRAW Software in various usability aspects such as ease, portability, speed and vector editing.
+Despite being low in installation size, Inkscape beats Illustrator and DRAW Software in various usability aspects such as ease, portability, speed and vector editing.
 I have used it for a long time and most of my projects are handled by the same software.
 Inkscape is easy to learn but hard to master.
 Once you get used to it, you’ll be amazed how great it can be.
 Inkscape is available for all desktop environments, including Windows, Linux and Mac.
 Krita is another creative alternative to Inkscape, mainly focused on artistic designs.